valtimo-platform/valtimo-documentation/reference/user-interface/breadcrumbs.md

 ...
   ```

+## Custom page subtitle

+In a similar manner as in the above example, a custom page subtitle can be displayed by adding `customPageSubtitle: true`
+to the route data and using the method `setCustomPageSubtitle` on the `PageTitleService`.

 ## Hide page title

 In some scenario's, it is desirable to show the breadcrumbs, but not the page title.
 To enable this, add the